franktakes/gephi-tutorial/README.md

 ![Gephi-threetabs](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-threetabs-annotated.png?raw=true)

-_Figure: Gephi, with the three main Gephi screens highlighted._
+_Figure: Gephi, with the three main Gephi screens highlighted.
+The numbered squares (2.2 and 2.3) refer to the subsections below._

 For now, we start in the "Overview" screen, which should have several subwindows: "Appearance" and "Layout" on the left, "Graph" in the middle and "Context", "Filters" and "Statistics" on the right.
 On some installations these subwindows might not all be visible; you can use the "Window" menu option on top to make these particular subwindows visible for you, and if necessary drag them to the right location.